CDF-IBD™: Composite Diagnostic Fingerprint for Inflammatory Bowel Disease

 1. The Failure Is Not Missing Diagnosis.
 It Is Missing Pattern.

-IBD is not rare, not subtle, and not untreatable.
+Inflammatory bowel disease, (IBD) is not rare, not subtle, and not untreatable.
 Yet diagnostic delay averages 6 to 24 months.
 By the time the system formally acknowledges the disease, inflammation has already progressed, bowel damage has accumulated, and treatment resistance has increased (Molodecky et al., 2012; Ng et al., 2018; Danese et al., 2020).
 This delay is not a knowledge gap.
 Clinicians recognize that chronic diarrhea, abdominal pain, weight loss, and bloody stools can indicate IBD.
 The failure is structural: fragmented presentation across multiple specialties, dismissal of early symptoms as irritable bowel syndrome (IBS), and referral friction that converts treatable inflammation into irreversible damage (Lewis et al., 2016; Schoepfer et al., 2013; Vavricka et al., 2012).

 Patients do not present as textbook cases.
 They present as intermittent symptoms distributed across primary care, gynecology, rheumatology, and general surgery (Vavricka et al., 2015; Harbord et al., 2016).
 The pattern is coherent.
 The system is not designed to assemble it.